bdavidxyz/landing-skeleton/docs/CONTRIBUTING.md

 ### Naming convention

-Here is the naming convention : name-number.
+Here is the naming convention to prefix css class name: nameNumber.
 The number is the first available number for the given section.

 Example : is there are already 2 hero_section, your new hero section will be name section_hero_3, and css selector must ALL start with .r3- to avoid naming collision.